-In 2013, approximately 34,000 patients with HR+ breast cancer were treated with a hormone therapy as second-line treatment in the United States.
+In 2012, approximately 19,700 patients were treated with a first-line hormone therapy and approximately 22,400 patients with a hormone therapy as second- or third-line treatment.
 Researchers have demonstrated that the diminished clinical benefit of each hormone therapy is due to primary and acquired resistance to hormone therapy.
 The cause of resistance is multi-factorial and results in tumor progression independent of estrogen stimulation.

 Current treatment of advanced HR+ breast cancer usually includes multiple courses of hormone therapy followed ultimately by chemotherapy.
 There are three types of commonly used hormone therapies.
-These are $Soltamox^{()}$ (tamoxifen), a selective ER modulator, $Faslodex^{()}$ (fulvestrant), a selective ER downregulator, and aromatase inhibitors, such as $Arimidex^{()}$ (anastrozole), $Femara^{()}$ (letrozole) and Aromasin, which interfere with estrogen production.
+These are $Soltamox^{(0)}$ (tamoxifen), a selective ER modulator, $Faslodex^{(0)}$ (fulvestrant), a selective ER downregulator, and aromatase inhibitors, such as $Arimidex^{(0)}$ (anastrozole), $Femara^{(0)}$ (letrozole) and Aromasin, which interfere with estrogen production.
 Aromasin, a steroidal aromatase inhibitor, is typically used as a second- or third-line treatment upon progression from first-line treatment with the non-steroidal aromatase inhibitors Arimidex and Femara.